awsdocs/aws-systems-manager-user-guide/doc_source/automation-doc-syntax.md

-# Automation Document Schema and Syntax<a name="automation-doc-syntax"></a>
+# Automation document schema and syntax<a name="automation-doc-syntax"></a>

 The syntax of your Automation document, or playbook, is defined by the schema version used to create it\.
+Automation documents use schema version 0\.3\.

 **Note**
-For information about the SSM Command document schema, see [SSM Document Schemas and Features](document-schemas-features.md) and [SSM Document Syntax](sysman-doc-syntax.md)\.
+For information about the document schema for other types of Systems Managerdocuments \(1\.2, 2\.0 and 2\.2\), see [SSM document schemas and features](document-schemas-features.md) and [SSM document syntax](sysman-doc-syntax.md)\.

-## Schema Elements<a name="automation-doc-syntax-schema"></a>
+## Schema elements<a name="automation-doc-syntax-schema"></a>

- Automation documents use schema version 0\.3\.
-Automation documents that use this schema version include the following top\-level elements\.
+ Automation documents that use the 0\.3 schema version include the following top\-level elements\.

 **description**
 \(Optional\) Information to describe the purpose of the document\.
 You can use Markdown, a markup language, which allows you to add wiki\-style formatting to your document description\.
 For more information on using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.